Waterford–Mallow railway line: History

-The Waterford, Dungarvan and Lismore Railway (WD&LR) was incorporated in 1871 and fully opened its 43 mi section on 12 August 1878; thus completing the continuous connection from Cork via Mallow to Waterford.
+The Waterford, Dungarvan and Lismore Railway (WD&LR) was incorporated by the Waterford, Dungarvan, and Lismore Railway Act 1872 (35 & 36 Vict. c. cvi) and fully opened its 43 mi section on 12 August 1878; thus completing the continuous connection from Cork via Mallow to Waterford.
 The WD&LR operated its own trains and was to take over operation of the Fermoy to Lismore section from the GS&WR on 1 March 1893.